Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Selecting Proper Walking Equipment

-When walking or jogging with your dog, it's important to use appropriate equipment to ensure their safety and comfort.
+When walking or jogging with your dog, it's important to use appropriate equipment to ensure their safety and .
 A sturdy leash, preferably one made of nylon or leather, should be used to maintain control and prevent your dog from wandering off.
 Avoid retractable leashes, as they can be dangerous and make it difficult to maintain control.
 Additionally, invest in a well-fitted harness or collar that does not tighten or chafe your dog's neck.

 Understanding Leash Etiquettes